lamassuiot/lamassu-compose/README.md

 ## Usage
 To launch Lamassu follow the next steps:
 1. Clone the repository and get into the directory: `git clone https://github.com/lamassuiot/lamassu-compose && cd lamassu-compose`.
+2. Install the `jq` tool.
+It will be used later
-2. Fill the next empty secret environment variables in `.env` file:
+3. Fill the next empty secret environment variables in `.env` file:

 ```
 KEYCLOAK_DB_USER=<KEYCLOAK_DB_USER> //Keycloak database user.
 KEYCLOAK_DB_PASSWORD=<KEYCLOAK_DB_PASSWORD> //Keycloak database user password.